fluentrobotics/ros-devcontainer/README.md

 > A REMOTE CONNECTION!🚨**

 We assume that this configuration will be used on a single-user machine.
-This reduces some engineering overhead as we won't have to consider how one user's modifications to the Docker image affects all other potential users.
+This reduces some engineering overhead as we won't have to consider multiple users running containers simultaneously or how one user's modifications to the Docker image affects all other users.

 We assume that the user does not require GUI applications or an X11 server when starting the Docker container remotely, e.g., over SSH.

-You may have used Docker before to provide isolation between software and the host system.
+Docker containers are often used to provide isolation between software and the host sytsem.
 This repository intentionally takes a very relaxed approach to security, breaking container isolation to create a more convenient development environment.
 In particular, please be advised that changes to many parts of the filesystem within the Docker container will be mapped directly and immediately back to the host filesystem.
-Additionally, any user granted the [`docker` group][docker-group] as part of the installation steps is effectively granted `root` access on the host.
+Additionally, any user added to the [`docker` group][docker-group] as part of the installation steps is effectively granted `root` access on the host.